brianberns/Setback/README.md

 | 1-6 | Ranks #1 | 6 rank characters, or `.` placeholders.
 E.g. `Jxx2..` | Ranks present in hand's strongest suit |
 | 7-12 | Ranks #2 |  | Ranks present in hand's second strongest suit, if any |
 Suit strength is determined as follows:
 * Convert the rank of each card in the suit to an integer by subtracting one from its face value.
-(E.g. Two
+(E.g. Two → 1, Three → 2, ..., Ten → 9, Jack → 10, ..., Ace → 13).
+* Sum the values.

 #### Bootstrap
 ### Playout key